-The submaximal ramp will calculate your Functional Threshold Power (FTP), Maximum Minute Power (MMP) and Maximum Heart Rate (MHR), you can use this information to set personalised training zones and give structure to your training.
+The submaximal ramp will calculate your Functional Threshold Power (FTP), Maximum Minute Power (MMP) and Maximum Heart Rate (MHR), you can use this information to set personalised training zones and give structure to training with your smart trainer.

 When to use the submaximal ramp test